xuebaiios/BdryReach/README.md

 ```
 ### 2.2.3 Set Reachable Set Parameters
 **Here, we adopt the parameter definitions similar to the MATLAB Reachable Set Computation Toolbox (CORA).
-For the specific meanings of each parameter, please refer to the documentation provided by CORA.**
+For the specific meanings of each parameter, [please refer to the manual of CORA.](result_picture/Cora2021Manual.pdf)**
 ```cpp
     NonlinearSys<double> mysys(f, 2, 0, 2);
     ReachOptions<double> options;